gokarna22/horse_game/README.md

 # horse_game
-Horse Race Betting Game in Python 3
+Horse Race Betting Game in Python 3 in the style of our original on the BBC Model B.